russellmccloy/russellmccloy.github.io/_posts/2023-08-14-node-js-app-to-github-app.markdown

 ## Summary

-In this post, I will show how to build a GitHub app with Probot.
-In later posts I will show other aspects of building and deploying GitHub Aps.
+In this post, I will show how to build a GitHub App.
+In later posts I will show other aspects of building and deploying GitHub Apps.

 ## What is a GitHub App